IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 37. Create a file called **client-ingestion-secret.yaml** with the following content.

     Substitute a secure authentication key of your choosing for the string **<CLIENT_INGESTION_AUTHKEY\>**.
-The authentication key can just be a random password.
+The authentication key can be a random password.

     ```
     apiVersion: v1